glottospace/glottospace/cran-comments.md

 ## Third resubmission

-Dear CRAN-team,
+Dear Uwe Ligges/Gregor Seyer,

-Thanks again for your time.
+Thanks again for your time and patience.
 This is a resubmission.

-There were no ERRORS, WARNINGS or NOTES.
+There were no ERRORS or WARNINGS.

-In response you highlighted the following issues:
+There were three NOTES, all of which we've discussed before (misspelled words in description, number of dependencies, rnaturalearth package dependency)

+Below I respond to the issues you highlighted in your mail:

 * ISSUE: Please do not start the description with "This package", package name, title or similar.
 * FIX: Implemented all suggested changes.